normj/AspireCDKBugBashStarter/README.md

 ## Global.json issues

 If you have .NET 9 preview installed it can cause issues with getting the Aspire workload setup correctly.
 In the repository there is a `global.json` to lock the .NET SDK version to `8.0.400`.
 If you have a different .NET SDK version installed update this file to that version.
 Or if you don't have .NET 9 preview installed you can remove the `global.json` file.
+You can find you are installed .NET SDK versions by running `dotnet --list-sdks` command.

 ## Aspire setup